uswds/uswds-site/pages/patterns/select-language/language-preferences.md

       <h3 class="do-dont__heading">What to do</h3>
         <div class="do-dont__content">
           <ul>
-            <li>Do consider using this pattern in conjunction with the Language Selector patterns.</li>
             <li>Do list the languages available in both their native spelling and English.</li>
             <li>Do order the languages alphabetically in English or by population size.<br/>
             Arabic - عربى<br/>